snackabra/snackabra-jslib/README.md

-_Note: this module is under active development as we refactor the snackabra codebase; currently there's a lot of copy-pasted code in the various snackabra parts._
+_Note: this module is under active development as we refactor the snackabra codebase; currently there's a lot of copy-pasted code in the various snackabra parts and that are intended to migrate to this shared library._

 ## Usage in Node